 Vedanta does something structurally different.
 It does not say the guilt is exaggerated.
 It does not say your mistakes were small.
 It says: look carefully at what guilt actually requires in order to exist.

-But the previous section established something precise: the “I” that is aware of memory cannot be constituted by memory.
+But the “I” that is aware of memory cannot be constituted by memory.
 You observe your recollections.
 You watch the thought “I should not have done that” arise in the mind.
-The one watching it is not the one who is described by it.
-That observing presence – the Sākṣī, the Witness – existed before the memory was formed, is present while the memory plays, and will remain when the memory dissolves.
+The one watching is not the one described by it.
+That observing presence, the Sākṣī, the Witness, existed before the memory was formed, is present while the memory plays, and will remain when the memory dissolves.
 It performs no action.
 It has never performed any action.
 Guilt, to stick, needs a doer.
 The Sākṣī is not one.

 This distinction matters precisely because it is not comfort.
-A doctor who tells you the tumor is benign is not consoling you – they are reporting a structural fact about the tissue.
+A doctor who tells you the tumor is benign is not consoling you, they are reporting a structural fact about the tissue.
 The relief you feel follows from the fact, not from the doctor’s desire to make you feel better.
-Similarly, when Vedanta says your past choices do not constitute your identity, this is not an attempt to soothe you.
-It is a report about the relationship between the observing Self and the observed mind.
+When Vedanta says your past choices do not constitute your identity, this is a report about the relationship between the observing Self and the observed mind.
 The mind acts.
 The Self witnesses.
 These are not the same thing, and no amount of action by the mind can alter what the Self is.

 But there is an objection gathering here, and it deserves a direct answer: if past choices are mithyā and do not define the Self, does that make accountability optional?